eklam/War-Of-Conquest/README.md

 - [1] Mace Florent
   - 1 forts
 - [1] Warrior of the Blossom
   - *This cards gains X Fortification icons.
-Where X is equal the number of Supply icons on the embatled area.*
+Where X is equal the number of Supply icons on the embattled area.*
 - [0] Allan the Grasshoper
   - *Immediately remove one of your opponent's Order token in any area adjacent to the embattled area other than the March Order token used to start this combat.*